 by Lenore M. Edman, www.evilmadscientist.com, published on Flickr under a Creative Commons Attribution Licence.

-In an ordinary neon lamp, the metal cathode is heated up to a relatively high temperature (sometimes well over 100°C—you can really feel the heat coming off a neon lamp if you stand nearby) so negatively charged electrons "boil" off it and race toward the positively charged anode, colliding with gas molecules in the process, exciting them, and making them give off colored light (as we explain fully in our article on neon lamps).
-In a nixie tube, the cathodes remain relatively cool (tubes like this are described as "cold cathode," even though they're generally on the warm side—about human body temperature) but the gas mixture that surrounds them is at a very low pressure (perhaps 1/100th of normal atmospheric pressure or even less).
+televisions), in which electrons boil off a hot metal cathode at one end and race down the tube toward a positively charged anode at the other.
+But in neon lamps and nixies, the cathodes remain relatively cool (tubes like this are described as "cold cathode," even though they're generally on the warm side—about human body temperature) but the gas mixture that surrounds them is at a very low pressure (perhaps 1/100th of normal atmospheric pressure or even less—so typically less than 1000Pa or 0.01 atmospheres).
 When a voltage of about 170–180 volts is applied between the anode and one of the cathodes, the low-pressure gas becomes ionized (its atoms or molecules are turned into positively charged ions and negatively charged electrons).
-When the ions and electrons collide with metal atoms ejected from the cathode, we get a glowing, fuzzy "coating" of light forming all around the cathode, very close to it, that follows its shape precisely—effectively making it appear as though one of the numbers 0–9 is illuminated.
+When electrons, ions, and atoms collide with one another (and with metal atoms ejected or "sputtered" from the cathode), we get a glowing, fuzzy "coating" of light forming all around the cathode, very close to it, that follows its shape precisely—effectively making it appear as though one of the numbers 0–9 is illuminated.
 Applying a voltage to a different cathode makes a different digit "light up."

 If you want a more detailed explanation, read the box below; if that's enough for you, you can safely skip the box to the text underneath it.